Resourceful-Bat/How-to-make-WOH-Mod/README.md

 <h1>And You're Done!</h1>

 <p>Congratulations!
 You've now created your first mod for World of Horror!
-For more info on creating mods, join the World of Horror Discord by clinking this <a href="https://t.co/3Hu11wPe1y?amp=1/" title="Discord link">link</a></p>
+For more info on creating mods, join the World of Horror Discord by clinking this <a href="https://t.co/3Hu11wPe1y?amp=1/" title="Discord link">link</a> or by typing https://t.co/3Hu11wPe1y?amp=1/ into a web browser.</p>